-(c) The energy cost savings attributable to eligible energy efficiency measures (maximum 30 points);
+(c) the energy cost savings attributable to eligible energy efficiency measures (maximum 30 points); and

-(e) The environmental and other benefits to the state and local community attributable to the project (maximum 10 points);
+(d) the environmental and other benefits to the state and local community attributable to the project (maximum 20 points);

-(g) If there are matching funds from another source that is available for the project, the SBEEP Manager may add points to the overall score to the project in proportion to the likelihood that the matching funds will be available and the degree to which the matching funds applies to the entire project; and
+(f) if there are matching funds from another source that are available for the project, the SBEEP Manager may add points to the overall score to the project in proportion to the likelihood that the matching funds will be available and the degree to which the matching funds applies to the entire project; and

 (8) Based upon the SBEEP Manager's scoring, evaluations and recommendations, SBEEP will prepare a memorandum for the Board that will:

-This memorandum is to be provided to each member of the Board no less than ten (10) calendar days prior to the next scheduled Board meeting at which applications will be evaluated.
+This memorandum is to be provided to each member of the Board no less than seven (7) calendar days prior to the next scheduled Board meeting at which applications will be evaluated.

 (9) At its next scheduled meeting after the SBEEP Manager has submitted the recommendations to the Board, the Board will consider pending applications for loans from the Fund and will review the SBEEP Manager's recommendations for each project.
-The Board will also provide an opportunity for applicants and other interested persons to comment regarding the recommendations and information provided by the SBEEP Manager, the Board will then review and made determinations regarding the applications.
+The Board will also provide an opportunity for applicants and other interested persons to comment regarding the recommendations and information provided by the SBEEP Manager.

 (10) When considering Loan applications, the Board may modify the dollar amount or project scope for which a loan is awarded if the Board determines that individual measures included in a project do not meet the requirements of this rule, are not cost effective, or that funds could better be used for funding of other projects.